Rajput-vinay/CourseHive/README.md

 # CourseHive

-# SellingCourse

-**SellingCourse** is a web application that allows administrators to manage online courses and users to purchase them.
+**CourseHive** is a web application that allows administrators to manage online courses and users to purchase them.
 This application provides an admin dashboard for course management and a user interface for browsing and buying courses.

 ## Features